bttger/sql-to-json/README.md

 $ npm install upstream-json-aggregate
 ```

-## Supported Databases
-- [x] MySQL
-- [x] MariaDB
-- [ ] PostgreSQL

 ## Features
+- [x] Simple, structured query building (exports only two functions)
+- [x] Compiles efficient scalar SQL queries for you that return a JSON string when executed
-- [x] JIT and AOT compiling possible
+- [x] Can be used as JIT or AOT compiler in your API server
-- [x] Compiling is compatible with prepared statements/parameterized queries
+- [x] Supports prepared statements (by maintaining the parameter order)
 - [x] (Nested) JSON array aggregation of tables
-- [x] (Nested) JSON object aggregation of a single row
+- [x] (Nested) JSON object building of a single row
 - [x] WHERE conditions
+- [x] ORDER BY of array items
 - [x] Pagination via limit and offset parameters
-- [x] Ordering of array elements
 - [x] Calculated fields that can use all built-in functions
 - [ ] Calculated fields that can use all built-in aggregate functions (e.g. grouping by a column)

+## Supported Databases
+- [x] MySQL
+- [x] MariaDB
+- [ ] PostgreSQL
+- [ ] CockroachDB

 ## Todo
 - [ ] Write docstrings